 The penalties to be imposed by the university may range from written warnings with probationary status to expulsions from enrollment and discharges from employment*.
 However, the following minimum penalties shall be imposed for the particular offenses described.

 When a student, faculty member, administrator, or other employee has been charged by the university with a violation of policies concerning illegal drugs or alcohol, he or she may be suspended from enrollment or employment before initiation or completion of regular disciplinary proceedings if, assuming the truth of the charges, the chancellor or, in the chancellor's absence, the chancellor's designee concludes that the person's continued presence within the university community would constitute a clear and immediate danger to the health or welfare of other members of the university community; provided, that if such a suspension is imposed, an appropriate hearing of the charges against the suspended person shall be held as promptly as possible thereafter.

 In the case of employees, anyone convicted of a criminal drug statute violation occurring in the workplace shall notify the university no later than five days after such a conviction.
-The university will commence disciplinary action against such an individual within thirty (30) days of notice of
+The university will commence disciplinary action against such an individual within thirty (30) days of notice of the conviction.

 Authority to implement the policy shall reside in the chancellor.